Ericsson extends patent suits against Apple to Europe

 "Our technology is used in many features and functionality of today's communication devices.
 We are confident the courts in Germany, the UK and the Netherlands will be able to help us resolve this matter in a fair manner," he added.

-An Apple spokeswoman declined to comment on the legal action in the three European countries, which relates to 2G and 4G/LTE mobile communications standards and non-standardized technology, but referred to its statement in January.
+Apple was not immediately available for comment about the legal action in the three European countries, which relates to 2G and 4G/LTE mobile communications standards.

-"Unfortunately, we have not been able to agree with Ericsson on a fair rate for their patents so, as a last resort, we are asking the courts for help," part of that statement said.

 Ericsson had already filed a complaint in mid-January in the United States against Apple, responding to a lawsuit from the iPhone maker.